marcglasberg/fast_immutable_collections/README.md

 configure it to flush at most once per asynchronous gap.

 Auto-flush is an advanced topic, and you don't need to read the following detailed explanation at all to use the immutable collections.
-However, in case you want to tweak the auto-flush configuration, here it goes:
+However, in case you want to tweak the auto-flush configuration, here it goes...

 ## 7.2.
 Sync Auto-flush